Divide

 Perform matrix multiplication and division on any number of matrix inputs.

-The Divide block performs piecewise or matrix multiplication or division, depending on the value of the parameters Multiplication.
-The block accepts one or more streams of input data, depending on the parameters Number of inputs.
-The Number of inputs parameters also define the operation to be performed for each input.
+Block Divide performs element-wise or matrix multiplication or division, depending on the parameter value Multiplication.
+The block accepts one or more input data streams, depending on the parameter Number of inputs.
+Parameter Number of inputs it also defines the operation to be performed for each input.

-The input data for the block Divide can be any combination of scalars, vectors and matrices for which the operation to be performed has a mathematically defined result.
+Input data for the block Divide there can be any combination of scalars, vectors, and matrices for which the operation performed has a mathematically defined result.
 The block performs the specified operations on the input data, then outputs the result.

 -